miniBill/caefte/README.md

 **Neutralinojs**: https://neutralino.js.org/ - C++ alternative

 ## TODO ##
-Integrate something like [this](https://github.com/dlech/Keebuntu) to fix the notification icon under mono/Linux.
+* Integrate something like [this](https://github.com/dlech/Keebuntu) to fix the notification icon under mono/Linux.
+* Investigate whether to use a tray icon vs a notification icon.
+* Investigate whether to use a WebView to be more like Electron.
+* Investigate detecting being run from the CLI and not popping an incon.
+* Implement APIs exposing user types (expose as Elm's records).

+PRs encouraged!